-The Federal Banking Agencies adopted a final rule (the "2020 CECL Transition Rule") that provides banking institutions an optional five-year transition period to phase in the impact of the current expected credit loss ("CECL") standard on their regulatory capital (the "2020 CECL Transition Election").
+The Federal Banking Agencies adopted a final rule (the "CECL Transition Rule") that provides banking institutions an optional five-year transition period to phase in the impact of the current expected credit loss ("CECL") standard on their regulatory capital (the "CECL Transition Election").
+We adopted the CECL standard (for accounting purposes) as of January 1, 2020, and made the CECL Transition Election (for regulatory capital purposes) in the first quarter of 2020.
+Therefore, the applicable amounts presented in this Report reflect such election.

-Pursuant to the 2020 CECL Transition Rule, a banking institution may elect to delay the estimated impact of adopting CECL on its regulatory capital through December 31, 2021 and then phase in the estimated cumulative impact from January 1, 2022 through December 31, 2024.
-For the "day 2" ongoing impact of CECL during the initial two years, the Federal Banking Agencies use a uniform "scaling factor" of 25% as an approximation of the increase in the allowance under the CECL standard compared to the prior incurred loss methodology.
-Accordingly, from January 1, 2020 through December 31, 2021, electing banking institutions are permitted to add back to their regulatory capital an amount equal to the sum of the after-tax "day 1" CECL adoption impact and 25% of the increase in the allowance since the adoption of the CECL standard.
-Beginning January 1, 2022 through December 31, 2024, the after-tax "day 1" CECL adoption impact and the cumulative "day 2" ongoing impact will be phased in to regulatory capital at 25% per year.
+Pursuant to the CECL Transition Rule, a banking institution could elect to delay the estimated impact of adopting CECL on its regulatory capital through December 31, 2021 and then phase in the estimated cumulative impact from January 1, 2022 through December 31, 2024.
+For the "day 2" ongoing impact of CECL during the initial two years, the Federal Banking Agencies used a uniform "scaling factor" of 25% as an approximation of the increase in the allowance under the CECL standard compared to the prior incurred loss methodology.
+Accordingly, from January 1, 2020 through December 31, 2021, electing banking institutions were permitted to add back to their regulatory capital an amount equal to the sum of the after-tax "day 1" CECL adoption impact and 25% of the increase in the allowance since the adoption of the CECL standard.
+From January 1, 2022 through December 31, 2024, the after-tax "day 1" CECL adoption impact and the cumulative "day 2" ongoing impact are being phased in to regulatory capital at 25% per year.
 The following table summarizes the capital impact delay and phase in period on our regulatory capital from years 2020 to 2025.

-Capital Impa act Delayed Phase In Period 2020 2021 2022 2023 2024 2025 "Day 1" CECL adoption impact Capital impac 202 Cumulative "day 2" ongoing impact 25% scaling approximation of in allowance u of the increase 25% Phased In 50% Phased In 75% Phased In Fully Phased In
+Capital Impac t Delayed Phase In Period 2020 2021 2022 2023 2024 2025 "Day 1" CECL adoption impact Capital impact of 2022 delayed to Cumulative "day 2" ongoing impact 25% scaling far approximation of in allowance un the increase 25% Phased In 50% Phased In 75% Phased In Fully Phased In